-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2022 and 2021, by KPMG LLP, the Company's independent registered public accounting firm.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2023 and 2022, by KPMG LLP, the Company's independent registered public accounting firm.

-Fiscal Year Ended Fiscal Year Ended

-December 31, 2022 December 31, 2021
+Fiscal Year Ended December 31, 2023 Fiscal Year Ended December 31, 2022

-Audit Fees (1) \$1,221,914 \$1,774,000
+Audit Fees (1) \$1,298,631 \$1,221,914

 Audit-Related Fees

 Tax Fees

 All Other Fees

-Total Fees \$1,221,914 \$1,774,000
+Total Fees \$1,298,631 \$1,221,914

-(1) Includes professional services rendered in connection with the audit of our annual consolidated financial statements, review of our quarterly financial statements presented in our Quarterly Reports on Form 10-Q and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings or engagements for the years ended 2022 and 2021, respectively.
+^{(1) &}quot;Audit Fees" consist of fees billed for professional services rendered in connection with the audit of our consolidated financial statements, reviews of our quarterly consolidated financial statements and related accounting consultations and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years.